andrelopes301/andrelopes301/README.md

 <p align="left">
 I am André Lopes, a Portuguese <strong>software engineer </strong> with a degree from Coimbra Institute of Engineering.
 Passionate about app development and problem-solving through code.<br><br>
-I'm currently learning <strong>Outsystems</strong>, a low-code development platform that allows for quick and efficient custom app creation with minimal coding.<br><br>
+Currently, I'm learning <strong>Outsystems</strong>, a low-code development platform that allows for quick and efficient custom app creation with minimal coding.<br><br>
 I'm  also attending a <strong>Master in Informatics Engineering</strong> to deepen understanding of information systems and stay current with industry trends.
 </p>